jubatus/jubakit/doc/source/guide/jubash.rst

 .. option:: -v, --verbose

    Enable verbose mode.
-   In verbose mode, the contents of Datum is displayed when making RPC call.
+   In verbose mode, the contents of Datum are displayed when making RPC call.

 .. option:: -d, --debug